Human Nature (2001 film)

 Human Nature is a 2001 comedy drama film written by Charlie Kaufman and directed by Michel Gondry in his directorial debut.
 The film stars Tim Robbins, Patricia Arquette, Rhys Ifans, Miranda Otto, and Rosie Perez.
-It tells the story of three people—a writer with hypertrichosis, a man who was raised as an ape away from civilization, and a psychologist who attempts to socialize the ape-man into a civilized member of society and tame his more animal instincts.
+It tells the story of three people—a writer with hypertrichosis, a man who was raised as a chimpanzee away from civilization, and a psychologist who attempts to socialize the chimpanzee-man into a civilized member of society and tame his more bestial instincts.
+It was a box-office bomb and received negative to mixed reviews.

 It was screened out of competition at the 54th Cannes International Film Festival.

 Plot

-In a flashback, Puff, a man who was raised as an ape in the wilderness, makes a testimony to Congress, while writer Lila Jute tells her story to the police.
-Meanwhile, dead psychologist Nathan Bronfman addresses an unseen audience in the afterlife.
+Three characters are recounting events from their intertwined lives.
+Puff, a man who was raised as a chimpanzee in the wilderness, makes a testimony in front of Congress.
+Writer Lila Jute is giving a statement to the police after her arrest.
+Deceased psychologist Nathan Bronfman addresses an unseen audience in the afterlife.
+Their stories are told in flash-back.

 Lila is a woman with a rare hormonal imbalance which causes thick hair to grow all over her body.
 During her 20s after a brief freak show gig, Lila decides to leave society and live within nature where she feels free to exist comfortably in her natural state.
 She writes a successful book about her naked, savage, happy, and free life in the woods embracing nature.
-Then, at age 30, strong sexual desire causes her to return to civilization and have her hair removed in order to find a partner.
+Then at age thirty, strong sexual desire causes her to return to civilization and have her hair removed in order to find a partner.

 The partner she finds is Dr. Nathan Bronfman, a psychologist researching the possibility of teaching table manners to mice.
 Lila and Nathan go hiking in the woods one day.
 Lila sights a naked man acting like an ape in the woods who has lived as a wild animal his entire life.
 Lila discards her clothes and chases him until he's cornered on a tree branch.
 The man falls off the branch, knocked unconscious.
-Brought to Nathan's lab, the man is named Puff, after Nathan's French research assistant Gabrielle's childhood dog.
-We discover later from her phone call to an unknown person that she is actually an American with a fake French accent.
+Brought to Nathan's lab, the man is named Puff, after Nathan's French research assistant Gabrielle's childhood dog; a phone call to an unknown person reveals that Gabrielle is actually an American with a fake French accent.
 First with the help of Gabrielle and later with Lila's help, Nathan performs conditioned reinforcement training on Puff, inculcating him with a veneer of fine manners and high culture, in spite of which Puff still has difficulty controlling sexual urges.